Skip to content

 Screenshot

-When your thresholds configuration is done, you'll see them in the preview timeserie.
+When your thresholds configuration is done, you'll see them in the preview timeseries.

 Screenshot